 If you wish to avail of any of the aforementioned free suicide prevention training for your community please contact Denise.

 SPD Project Officer Denise Doherty

 T: 028 7963 4865 E: firstname.lastname@example.org

-The NICHI project focuses on the wider factors which impact on the health and well being of individuals and the community.
-The NICHI project has been supporting groups locally to identify and tackle health and well being concerns such as physical activity, nutrition, community safety and the environment.
-This year was the first year of the NICHI small grants which was an opportunity for groups to build on their experience and skills to address some of these issues.
+The NICHI project focuses on the wider factors which impact on the health and well being of individuals and the community, through supporting groups locally to identify and tackle health and well being concerns such as physical activity, nutrition, community safety and the environment.
+Previously, the NICHI small grants was an opportunity for groups to build on their experience and skills to address some of these issues.
 Some of the 28 projects funded included confidence building for young people, drugs and alcohol information events, and using music and dance to encourage older people to become more active.

 Amongst these has been the establishment of the Lough Shore Youth Forum, the Lifelong Learning (Adult Literacy) Project for the Western Shores, the Rural Supported Housing Programme, the Lough Neagh Cycle Way and A weak / low Community infrastructure Initiative.
 The network was also involved with the establishment of the ‘Western Shores’ magazine.